proxymang0/opstergo/README.md

 # opstergo
 Redis HA Kubernetes Setup with Minikube set of scripts for deploying a (HA) Redis master-slave setup in Kubernetes using Minikube.

-need to have minikube and kubectl pre installed.
+Need to have minikube and kubectl pre installed.

 01-minikube-up.sh - Initializes Minikube with two nodes.